joric/monokai/README.md

 ## Disclaimer

-This is not just a color scheme (`monokai.hrd`).
-It's also syntax rules (`monokai.hrc`) that support the color scheme (default Far syntax rules kind of suck and do not comply with Monokai highlighting).
+This is not just a color scheme, it's also syntax rules.
+Default language syntax rules do not fully support Monokai color definitions.
-There's no sense in using just the color scheme without custom rules and you can't really switch them off in settings so you would be pretty much stuck with Monokai.
-Just sayin'.
+There's no much sense in using just the color scheme (`monokai.hrd`) without custom rules (`monokai.hrc`), it won't work as intended.
+Also you can't switch them off in settings so you'd have to use Monokai everywhere.

 ## Installation